cookiecutter/cookiecutter-django/docs/faq.rst

 .. index:: FAQ, 12-Factor App

-Why is there a django.contrib.sites directory in cookiecutter-django?
+Why is there a django.contrib.sites directory in Cookiecutter Django?
 ---------------------------------------------------------------------

 It is there to add a migration so you don't have to manually change the ``sites.Site`` record from ``example.com`` to whatever your domain is.
 Instead, your ``{{cookiecutter.domain_name}}`` and {{cookiecutter.project_name}} value is placed by **Cookiecutter** in the domain and name fields respectively.